'This Is Something The Athletes Deserved': Athletes Unlimited CEO Jon Patricof On Paid Pregnancy Leave Policy

 We have to stop doubting pregnant women.
 Stop doubting that they can perform at the highest levels.

-We are leading the way by affirming that athletes have the power to decide when to disclose they’re pregnant, they determine when and how they can play.#BeUnlimited x @SkyDigg4 pic.twitter.com/EaQMD9Q7mjREAD MORE: Ed Davis: Kill Switch In Every Police Cruiser 'Would Be A Good Thing'
+We are leading the way by affirming that athletes have the power to decide when to disclose they’re pregnant, they determine when and how they can play.#BeUnlimited x @SkyDigg4 pic.twitter.com/EaQMD9Q7mjREAD MORE: Coronavirus In Massachusetts: Today's Developments

 — Athletes Unlimited (@AUProSports) March 22, 2021

 Athletes Unlimited Volleyball will honor local first responders and emergency workers at their final matches this weekend, which you can watch on CBS Sports Network.
 Patricof’s league also made a recent announcement that the women athletes involved will continued to get paid during maternity leave if they are unable to participate in the season.
-Athletes Unlimited has always wanted to empower its athletes and that’s exactly what Patricof and the league did with this decision.MORE NEWS: Basquiat Exhibit At MFA First Of Its Kind
+Athletes Unlimited has always wanted to empower its athletes and that’s exactly what Patricof and the league did with this decision.MORE NEWS: 1-Year-Old Boy Seriously Injured By Falling Tree In Townsend

 “We do everything with the athletes,” said Patricof.
 “A lot of people talked about giving something to the athletes, to us this is something they deserved.
 This is just basic, good business practice.
 This was the right thing to do.
 We’re fortunate that these athletes have agreed to play in our league and that’s the way I always view this.
 The pregnancy policy is a big deal.
 The first part of it is putting the rights and responsibilities of disclosure in the hands of the athletes, as opposed to the league.
 We’re really excited about this pregnancy policy and worked with the players every step of the way in developing one.”